jabs142/devops/README.md

 Future improvements:
 1) Instead of just the owner of the repository, all contributors could receive an email
 2) Set up rules and groups, such that only certain individuals are notified of changes to specific files.
+3) Modify notification system to send emails for pull requests instead of individual git commits.

 <br>